Home / Glossary / Latinx

 Most-cited adoption data point in this space.
 Frequently grounds style guides' 'use-with-care' posture — gap between progressive institutional usage and community self-identification is load-bearing for contextual guidance.

-View source →
+View source → Audience notes

-Spanish-speaking / bilingual
+- Spanish-speaking / bilingual

-'Latine' often preferred — pronounceable in Spanish, follows a grammatical gender-neutral pattern ('e' suffix), originated in Spanish-speaking LGBTQIA+ communities.
+- 'Latine' often preferred — pronounceable in Spanish, follows a grammatical gender-neutral pattern ('e' suffix), originated in Spanish-speaking LGBTQIA+ communities.
 'Latinx' is harder to pronounce in Spanish and is sometimes perceived as an English-internet construction imposed on Spanish-speaking communities.

-Eastern US / Caribbean / South American heritage
+- Eastern U.S. / Caribbean / South American heritage

-'Hispanic' more common in self-identification (per DSG, RET).
+- 'Hispanic' more common in self-identification (per DSG, RET).
 'Hispanic' foregrounds Spanish-language heritage — includes Spain, excludes Brazil.

-Western US / Mexican-American heritage
+- Western U.S. / Mexican-American heritage

-'Latino' / 'Chicano' more common.
+- 'Latino' / 'Chicano' more common.
 'Latino' foregrounds Latin American geographic origin — excludes Spain, includes Brazil.

-Generational
+- Generational

-Younger cohorts more likely to use 'Latinx' or 'Latine.'
+- Younger cohorts more likely to use 'Latinx' or 'Latine.'
 Older cohorts more likely to use 'Latino' or 'Hispanic.'
 Age strongly correlates with adoption (per Pew 2019).

-Partner organizations / coalition work
+- Partner organizations / coalition work

-Defer to the partner org's own style — don't impose Latinx on an org that uses Latino, or vice versa (per Sierra Club 2021).
+- Defer to the partner org's own style — don't impose Latinx on an org that uses Latino, or vice versa (per Sierra Club 2021).

 Synthesis

-Three positions appear in the corpus:
+Three patterns appear in the corpus:

-1. Latino-default with Latinx on request — Sierra Club (2021), SEIU (2020).
-Treat Latinx as conditional on self-ID or partner-org usage.
+- Latino-default with Latinx on request — Sierra Club (2021) accepts Latinx but defaults to Latino/Latina, using Latinx on self-ID or partner-org usage.
+SEIU (2020) shares the Latino-default but predates Latinx and doesn’t address it.

 A separate call: Hispanic and Latino are not interchangeable, and later guides make that distinction explicit where earlier ones didn’t.
 “Hispanic” foregrounds Spanish-language heritage (includes Spain, excludes Brazil).
 “Latino/a/x” foregrounds Latin American geographic origin (excludes Spain, includes Brazil).
 Sierra Club (2021) and DSG (2023) both spell out this distinction; the 2013 Casey guide, written before this distinction had settled into style-guide practice, treats the terms as equivalent approved nouns.
 Use one or the other with intent, not as synonyms.